Call our 24/7 Crisis Line: 403-233-CARE (2273)

 - Upon admission you will be given the opportunity to tour the Nursery and see where your child will play, sleep and eat

-- The Children's Cottage will provide formula, diapers and try to accommodate any special requests you have with regards to food
+- Children's Cottage Society will provide your child with clothing, formula, diapers and try to accommodate special food requests during their stay

-- The Family Support Workers will also offer you referrals to community resources and the Worker is available to come to your home to support you after your child’s stay at the Crisis Nursery
+- Family Support Workers will offer community resources referrals and can come to your home to support you after your child’s stay with us

 LENGTH OF STAY

-Depending on your reason for needing to use the Crisis Nursery your child can stay with us for up to 72 hours.
-We will ask you to take it one day at a time and call us daily to ensure all is well with your children and that they are managing without you.
+Depending on your reason for needing to use the Crisis Nursery, your child can stay with us for up to 72 hours.
+Take it one day at a time and call us daily to ensure all is well with your children and that they are managing without you.

 There is no cost to you for using any of the services provided by the Crisis Nursery.

 HOW CAN I ACCESS THIS SERVICE?

 Call our 24/7 Crisis Line at 403.233.CARE (2273) and one of our Family Support Workers will guide you through the admission process.